top of page

 Matthew 13:1–3: That same day Jesus went out of the house and sat by the lake.
 2 Such large crowds gathered around him that he got into a boat and sat in it, while all the people stood on the shore.
 3 And He spoke many things to them in parables.

-7. The miracle of Peter getting money out of the mouth of a fish to pay the temple tax for himself and Jesus happened in Capernaum.
+7. The miracle of Peter getting money from a fish's mouth to pay the temple tax for himself and Jesus happened in Capernaum.

 Matthew 17:24-27: When they came to Capernaum, the collectors of the two-drachma tax went up to Peter and said, "Does your teacher not pay the tax?"
 25 He said, "Yes."
 And when he came into the house, Jesus spoke to him first, saying, "What do you think, Simon?
 From whom do kings of the earth take toll or tax?
 From their sons or from others?"
 26 And when he said, "From others," Jesus said to him, "Then the sons are free.
 27 However, not to give offense to them, go to the sea and cast a hook and take the first fish that comes up, and when you open its mouth you will find a shekel.
 Take that and give it to them for me and for yourself.